Realdo Colombo: Methodology

 Colombo put an emphasis on vivisection, the practice of experimentation or scientific research on live animals, in order to learn about the different bodily functions of the human body.
-According to Colombo’s book, “De Re Anatomica Libri XV,” he put energy into dissecting, in particular the cadavers of men.
-Colombo anatomized the live, active body whereas his contemporaries had anatomized the dead body.
-Colombo’s concentration on vivisection revived the practice of ancient Alexandrian anatomists, using live animals instead of dead, which led him to adopting this new way of conceptualizing the body.
+According to Colombo’s book, “De Re Anatomica Libri XV,” he put energy into dissecting, in particular, the cadavers of men.
+Colombo anatomized the live, active body, whereas his contemporaries had anatomized the dead body.
+Colombo’s concentration on vivisection revived the practice of ancient Alexandrian anatomists, using live animals instead of dead ones, which led him to adopt this new way of conceptualizing the body.
 The vivisection method enabled Colombo to study the operation of the voice, the motion of the lungs, the heart and the motion of the arteries, the dilation and contraction of the brain, variations of the pulse and other functions.

-With the centrality of vivisection, the three ‘rivers’ was also emphasized in Colombo’s book, specifically Book XI.
+With the centrality of vivisection, the three ‘rivers’ were also emphasized in Colombo’s book, specifically Book XI.
 “There are three fountain-heads, the liver, heart, and brain, from which are distributed throughout the body the three rivers of the natural blood, the vital blood and the animal spirits respectively.
 The view of the three rivers does not come from any known ancient source.”

-Although there were many important organs like the liver in the abdomen area and the heart, for Columbo, the supreme organ was the brain.
-Colombo described the organs in the form of hierarchy and because the brain was said to be the most noble of organ, it was ‘King of the principal members’ of the body.
+Although there were many important organs like the liver in the abdominal area and the heart, for Columbo, the supreme organ was the brain.
+Colombo described the organs in the form of hierarchy, and because the brain was said to be the most noble of organs, it was ‘King of the principal members’ of the body.
 The supremacy of the brain was directly related to his view of the three rivers.
-“What is generated in the brain and distributed through the nerves, is what differentiates the live body from the dead one.”
+“What is generated in the brain and distributed through the nerves is what differentiates the live body from the dead one.”
 Among other reasons, the most important one for the brain being King of all organs, is the fact that the brain is the source of sense and motion.